How Good is Your Wikipedia? Auditing Data Quality for Low-resource and Multilingual NLP: Characterizing Quality

 \subsection{Bot generation}

-We have observed that our primary filters remove a sizeable volume of articles from Wikipedias known to contain proliferate bot-generated content.
-To better understand if we are indeed filtering out such content, we refer to \citet{alshahrani-etal-2023-depth}'s estimations of bot-generated articles across Wikipedia.
-Indeed, we find that there is a strong negative correlation ($\rho=-0.56, p<0.001$) between the percentage of bot articles in a given Wikipedia and the percentage of articles remaining after primary filtering.
-We consider this to be an encouraging finding, provided that our primary filters are simple, pre-defined processes that state obvious assumptions about our ideal data distribution.
+We have observed that our filters remove a sizeable volume of articles from Wikipedias known to contain proliferate bot-generated content.
+To better understand if we are indeed filtering out such content, we use \citet{alshahrani-etal-2023-depth}'s estimation of bot-generated articles across Wikipedia, which draws from user registration information and other metadata.
+Indeed, we find that there is a strong negative correlation ($\rho=-0.56, p<0.001$) between the percentage of bot articles in a given Wikipedia and the percentage of articles remaining after filtering.
+We consider this to be an encouraging finding, provided that our data filters are simple, pre-defined processes that state obvious assumptions about our ideal data distribution.
 Additionally, we do not rely on specialized bot-detection models trained on other distributions.

-Going further, we hypothesize that MinHash deduplication plays a large role in removing bot articles, given its ability fuzzy-match strings across documents.
-Here, we observe that the percentage of documents filtered out by MinHash yields an even higher correlation with bot article ratio ($\rho=0.63, p<0.001$) (Figure \ref{fig:MinHash_bots}), indicating that this process is an adequate proxy for bot article removal in Wikipedia.
+We further hypothesize that MinHash deduplication plays a large role in removing bot articles, given its ability to fuzzy-match strings across documents.
+Here, we observe that the percentage of documents filtered out by MinHash yields an even higher correlation with bot article ratio ($\rho=0.63, p<0.001$), indicating that this process is an adequate proxy for bot article removal in Wikipedia.
 Unsurprisingly, the Wikipedias with the highest percentage of bot content according to \citet{alshahrani-etal-2023-depth} --- Cebuano (99\%), Waray (90\%), Swedish (68\%) --- tend to have much (if not most) of their content removed by MinHash.